 Rewriting Strategies

-Different problems need different traversal strategies:
+Different problems need different traversals:

 # exhaustive (default): Apply rules until no more apply